sauravkp/cignal--production-grade-WebRTC-video-calling/README.md

 # Cignal WebRTC signalling server

 A minimalistic WebRTC signalling server written in Nodejs with Socket.io.
 It currently supports p2p video calling only.
 It has 2 parts, Server and Client.
 Each of these individual parts has been described below in details.
 Any team can follow this documentation for effective implementation of both the client and server side libraries.
-Please don't change the core of the libraries (both client and server) under without proper understanding.
+Please don't change the core of the libraries (both client and server) without proper understanding.
 You can extend the capabilities of the libraries by creating new functionality in your own custom files but not in the library files.

 ## Running the application